 Recently, Steinhart et al [12] found evidence that recent cannabis consumption is significantly associated with less pupil constriction during a light response test conducted using infrared videography goggles.
 This study examined pupil light response in participants with patterns of daily cannabis use, occasional cannabis use, and a no-use control group both before and after smoking.
 Notably, no significant differences were found between the daily and occasional use groups, indicating that the pupil light response test may pick up on physiological responses to cannabis consumption that are immutable to the tolerance effects of frequent cannabis use [12].
 However, significant effects were only detectable when accounting for each participant’s pre-use baseline pupil response, making it inappropriate for roadside assessments where baseline measurements are not available.
 In addition, Steinhart et al. used single number summaries, such as point of minimal constriction, extracted from the full pupillary response trajectories depicted in Figure 1; collapsing these trajectories results in a loss of information that could potentially be utilized to better discriminate between cannabis use groups [12].

-The primary goal of this paper is to leverage the full pupil light response trajectories from Steinhart et al [12], to detect recent cannabis use irrespective of pre-use pupil response.
-Our analysis uses tools from a statistical subfield called functional data analysis (FDA).
-The main conceptual underpinning of FDA is to model the whole pupil light response trajectory as a unit of observation, to use the temporal structure and ordering of the trajectory to estimate time-specific effects, and to utilize the information that is removed when only modeling single number summaries like point of minimal constriction and rebound dilation [13, 14].
+The primary goal of this paper is to leverage the full pupil light response trajectories from Steinhart et al [12] to detect recent cannabis use, irrespective of pre-use pupil response.
+Our analysis uses tools from a field of statistics known as functional data analysis (FDA).
+The main conceptual underpinning of FDA is to model the whole pupil light response trajectory as a unit of observation, leveraging information contained in the temporal structure of the data and estimating time-specific effects.
+This approach utilizes maximal information which is lost when only considering single number summaries like point of minimal constriction and rebound dilation [13, 14].
 In this analysis, we will use FDA modeling techniques to accomplish the following objectives.
 We first use the full pupil response trajectories to predict recent cannabis use as compared to no use.
 We next examine the impact of drug tolerance on the pupil response trajectories by comparing participants with no cannabis use, patterns of occasional cannabis use, and patterns of daily cannabis use.
 Finally, we extract expected pupil light response trajectories at 60, 65, and 70 minutes after cannabis use to explore how pupil response changes as the acute effect of cannabis consumption fades.

 METHODS: Sample Information: